Sony INZONE M9 II Monitor Review

 • Cloudy screen.

 The Sony INZONE M9 II is great for office use.
 Its 4k resolution results in sharp text, and it has wide enough viewing angles that keep the image fairly consistent when viewing from the sides.
 It can even rotate around completely, making it easy to share your work with others.
-It also gets bright enough to fight glare in almost any environment, but its reflection handling is just decent, so having a very bright light shining on the screen can be somewhat distracting.
+It also gets bright enough to fight glare in almost any environment, but its reflection handling is mediocre, so having a very bright light shining on the screen can be somewhat distracting.

 Pros